Note: if you're just looking for performance review templates and examples, head to the templates page to download them.

 Prerequisites for fair perf reviews: levels, competencies, expectations

 For a performance reviews to be fair, levels and expectations need to be well-defined.
 If they are not, you can still get good feedback - but it will be subjective feedback.
 All good tech companies have clear levels and expectations/competencies explicitly defined.
 These are usually kept as internal resources, visible to all engineers/managers within the company.
 This was the case at most companies I worked at.
 Luckily, some companies are making their definitions public.
-A few good examples are these:
+A few examples are these: